 The goal of our social studies curriculum is to help first grade students create a better understanding of the world and their place in it.
 Our world geography curriculum enables first graders to begin to see themselves as important components of larger structures: their families, their school and their broader community.
 Students learn about the locations of continents, develop an understanding of their differing geographical characteristics, and appreciate the connection between culture and geography.
 Students also learn about the design and engineering process and its role with invention.
 Questions such as “what role do inventions have in our lives?” and “how do you take an idea and make it a reality?” guide students’ journeys as they learn about the history of some famous inventions and discover the valuable lesson that mistakes and failures can help us improve upon our ideas.
 First graders create blueprints, build prototypes and make iterations to their own inventions to create solutions for real life problems, often using 3D printing.

-First graders are introduced to French, Mandarin and Spanish languages on a rotating basis throughout the school year.
+First graders are introduced to French and Spanish languages on a rotating basis throughout the school year.
 This early exposure to new languages assists students in acquiring an authentic accent at an age when they are most receptive.
 First graders engage in activities such as songs, games and stories intended to develop listening and speaking skills and to simultaneously expose them to the cultures in which the respective languages are spoken.
-First-hand experience with French, Mandarin and Spanish in first grade helps families and their children make educated decisions about their more “permanent” language choice in third grade, when students select a language to study for the remainder of their time at Brookwood.
+First-hand experience with French and Spanish in first grade helps families and their children make educated decisions about their more “permanent” language choice in fourth grade, when students select a language to study for the remainder of their time at Brookwood.

 First grade music class is the place to be!
 Filled with dancing, singing and playing instruments, students are encouraged to develop an appreciation and respect for many styles of music while they expand and deepen their understanding of musical concepts.
 In addition to broadening their singing range to include more notes and simple canons, they also learn to coordinate singing with movement by playing Orff instruments (xylophones and rhythmic instruments) while engaging in song.
 Through our performing arts curriculum, first graders also act in various productions such as the annual Kindergarten & First Grade Play and the Lower School Play.